What Kate Did

 "What Kate Did" is the 34th episode of Lost.
 It is the ninth episode of the second season.
 The episode was directed by Paul Edwards, and written by Steven Maeda and Craig Wright.
 It first aired on November 30, 2005, on ABC.
-The character of Kate Austen is featured in the episode's flashbacks.
+The character of Kate Austen (Evangeline Lilly) is featured in the episode's flashbacks.

 Plot

 Flashbacks

 Kate Austen kills her alcoholic stepfather, Wayne Jansen, by blowing up his house.
 Kate confronts her mother, Diane Austen.
 Kate reveals that she took out an insurance policy under Diane's name.
 Later, Kate attempts to buy a ticket to Tallahassee, when she is arrested by United States Marshal Edward Mars, revealing that her mother had turned her in.
 On a country highway during a rainy night, Mars is driving a handcuffed Kate to her arraignment in Iowa.
 Suddenly, a black horse passes in front of the car, causing Mars to crash the car.
 With Mars momentarily stunned by the opening of the driver's airbag, Kate grabs the handcuff keys and escapes.
 Kate then visits a U.S. Army recruiting station and meets her father, Sergeant Major Sam Austen.
 As Kate approaches his desk, Sayid's arrest in the airport is shown on a television in the background.
 Kate tells Sam that she recently discovered that Wayne was her biological father.
 Sam reveals that he had known this all along but had hidden the truth because he feared Kate would kill Wayne if she ever found out.
 He informs Kate that he must call the authorities but agrees to give her a one-hour head start.